magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 If [dotdigital]({% link marketing/dotdigital/engagement-cloud.md %}) is enabled, you can use the _dotdigital Coupon URL Builder_ to dynamically generate personalized URLs with coupon codes that can be used in your dotdigital email campaigns.
 You can also resend a previously generated coupon code to the same contact.
 To learn more, see [Dynamic content: Coupon codes - Magento 2][1] in the dotdigital Help Centre.

-## Method 1: Create a Specific Coupon
+## Method 1: Create a specific coupon

 1. Follow the instructions to create a [cart price rule]({% link marketing/price-rules-cart.md %}).